View previous topic :: View next topic |

 discarding various theories, I finally noticed, that the whole thing was triggered, if there was too much (text)

-output prior to the smarty->display command.
+.
 My code displayed various lines of debug information, and these

 seemed to trigger the 'double-execution'.
 Shortening the debug information (or skipping them completely)